 What is the ideal page speed and why is it important for the 3-second Conversion?

-Not optimising images hurts the loading of the home page.
+Not optimizing images hurt the loading of the home page.
 This leads to a drop in the page speed score, and ultimately if the visitor remains on the site.
-Home pages with a heavy-duty banner, sliders galore, and several font families increases the likelihood of breaching the 3-second rule.
+Home pages with a heavy-duty banner, sliders galore, and several font families increase the likelihood of breaching the 3-second rule.

 Google understands human impatience, hence the rise of the Core Web Vitals.
 I can’t help but test page scores regularly as I build sections.
-Optimising images, ensuring that fonts are preloaded, and not throwing a ton of text may prevent visitors jumping ship upon arrival.
+Optimizing images, ensuring that fonts are preloaded, and not throwing a ton of text may prevent visitors from jumping ship upon arrival.